DiscoverScouting for Growth

 Description

-There are 100,000 FinTech ventures out there.
-These include FinTechs, InsurTechs, HealthTechs, WealthTechs for instance.
+There are over 140,000 FinTech ventures out there, including FinTechs, InsurTechs, HealthTechs, and WealthTechs.
 And the number keeps on changing every month.
-One statistic that remains the same is that 25% of these ventures have received investment and support from the financing world.
-75% of these businesses are seeking financing support from top investors as well as commercial collaboration opportunities with corporations.
+One statistic remains the same: 25% of these ventures have received investment and support from the financing world.
+75% of these businesses still seek financing support from institutional and corporate investors alongside value-creating commercial collaboration opportunities with Global Fortune 500.

-Through this podcast series, I would like to demystify the world of corporate venturing, including venture capital investing and corporate venture capital investing for the masses, and give intrapreneurs, inspiring investors, and young ventures, the strategies, tools, and techniques to grow and scale their business by understanding how corporations and corporate investors think… as well as how unicorns are built.
+Through this podcast series, I would like to demystify the world of corporate venturing, including how corporations collaborate with growth ventures, how venture capitalists and corporate venture capitalists make investment and collaboration choices in ventures and give tech founders and entrepreneurs, the strategies, tactics, tools, and techniques to build, grow and scale their business by understanding how those with financing power think.

 So, listen in, share and comment as you see fit.